Can your kid focus the attention on tasks, chores or studies?

 8. Set Time for the Completion of a Goal

-Set the time for completing a goal, like ten minutes, twenty minutes, etc. This might force the kid to focus, so as to finish the goal within the time limits.
+Set the time for completing a goal, like ten minutes, twenty minutes, etc. This can force the kid to focus, so as to finish the goal within the time limits.
 However, you should be careful with this, since some children might find setting time limits too pressurizing, and this could cause them anxiety and disturb their focus.

 9. Let Them Play Games that Require Focus